LEGION OF SUPER-HEROES

 DARK CIRCLE RISING

 Part 1: The Dark Circle strengthens its Affiliated Planets with the promise of McCauley's new teleportation technology.
 This alliance includes the Dominion, the Khunds, Sklarians, Tyrazzians, Gil'Daan and some Coluans.
 Sensor abdicates her royal position.
 NOTE: This issues explains that the Gil'Daan's name was previously mistranslated as "Gil'Dishpan."

 Part 2: Using the Composite Man, Dark Circle operatives frame Chameleon for the murder of the Winathian president, sparking retaliatory cries of war.

 Part 3: Several Legionnaires pretend to resign and join the Science Police in order to rescue Chameleon.
-1st app. of Leejah, the Composite Man's sister.
+First appearance of Leejah, the Composite Man's sister.
 In the Espionage Squad's control room, Lyle is shown investigating a possible Monstress/Khund link.

 Legionnaires #63 (Aug.
 1998)